- What is a Customer Journey Map?

 - At what stage of navigation have you faced a problem with our website?

-For instance, when observing customers’ data you find various behaviours of users in reaching websites, searching, and purchasing.
+For instance, when observing customers’ data you find various behaviors of users in reaching websites, searching, and purchasing.
 Now you can form different customer personas considering various parameters.

 Once you have defined the customer persona, you need to choose one or two of them to concentrate on.
-The customer journey map tracks the behaviour of one customer who takes a particular path in reaching your website.
+The customer journey map tracks the behavior of one customer who takes a particular path to reaching your website.
 So, if you group two irrelevant customer personas while crafting the map it may not be accurate.

 List out the Customer Touchpoints

 You need to have a list of customer touchpoints in their journey.
 This is a crucial step as businesses will get to know the insights into customers’ actions.
 Having a great understanding of these touchpoints will help you to design a great customer journey mapping.
 You have to check these pain points from various traffic sources like social media, email, paid ads, and others.